ToshioCP/Gobject-tutorial/gfm/sec4.md

 Lots of pages are necessary to explain this flag.
 So, I want leave them out now.
 The argument above can be used in many cases.
-The definition is described in the [GObject manual, SignalFlags](https://docs.gtk.org/gobject/flags.SignalFlags.html).
+The definition is described in the [GObject API Reference, SignalFlags](https://docs.gtk.org/gobject/flags.SignalFlags.html).
 - The return type is G_TYPE_NONE which means no value is returned by the signal handler.
 - `n_params` is a number of parameters.
 This signal doesn't have parameters, so it is zero.